2001-2007 Ford Escape expert review

 Fuel Economy: The FWD 2007 4-cylinder automatic Escape's EPA-estimated combined mileage is 21 mpg (20/24 mpg city/highway).
 It's in tune with other competitors.
 However if you opt for AWD, the mileage drops to 18/23 mpg (20 mpg combined) in a 4-cylinder version.
 Strangely, the 2007 AWD V6 automatic Escape is also rated at 18/23 mpg.

 Mechanical: Antilock brakes (ABS) are optional; standard from 2006.
-The Escape has disc brakes in front and drums in the back.
-All four disc brakes were available on late V6 4WD models.
+Rear brakes are drums; disc brakes were available on late V6 4WD models.

 The Escape's optional all-wheel-drive system helps in slippery conditions but don't expect it to handle an off-road trail.